dzzie/tools/AutoIt_to_Src/readme.txt

      Bugfix in 'FindScriptStart'
      improved Winhex support
      Updated tidy
+     implemented 'seperate includefiles' for AHK-File
+     added function "GetCamo's"
+	 Support for new AHK_L Files

 2.11 Added OptionsDialog
      added Winhex to better check, whats going on at offsets.